petpartnersllc/code_sample/README.md

 2) Signup for a Box developer account

-3) Create an app only user your Box account (keep note of the user ID, you'll need it):
+3) Create an app only user in your Box account (keep note of the user ID, you'll need it):

     curl https://api.box.com/2.0/users -H "Authorization: Bearer ACCESS_TOKEN" -d '{"name": SOME_NAME, "is_platform_access_only": true}' -X post